hudsonventura/remote_rsync_manager/README.md

    - **SSH User**: username to use on SSH/Rsync connection
    - **SSH Port**: port to use on SSH/Rsync connection.
 Default 22
    - **SSH Private Key**: key to use on SSH/Rsync connection

+> [!CAUTION]
+> Note its necessary use ssh private key.
+To generate use the `Generate SSH Key` code block.
+> Use these commands to generate an SSH key pair and copy the public key to the remote server.
+Replace `user@remote-ip` with your username and hostname

 ![Agent Code](assets/agent_add.png)